tim-minter/wordpress-on-ibm-cloud/README.md

 ```
 kubectl scale --replicas=3 deployment/wordpress
 ```
-You can watch this change in your kubernetes dashboard via the Deployments page.
+You can watch this change in your Kubernetes dashboard via the Deployments page.
 You can also manually change the number of pods (scale) the deployment there via the three dots menu.

 ### Automatically
 You may want to set the min number of pods using the method above and then, in production you will want scaling to be handled for you based on load.
-This is where a kubernetes Horizontal Autoscaler comes in.
+This is where a Kubernetes Horizontal Autoscaler comes in.
 Info about this can be found here for now https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/

 On top of this, you can also have IBM Cloud automatically create/destroy workers for you so that there are workers to scale onto.
 To add this functionality go to the Add-ons section of your Kubernetes service in IBM Cloud.